ROCK TREE SKY MISSION STATEMENT

-To be added to the private page, please contact Natasha, she will invite you to join the group.
+To be added to the private page, please contact Jim, he will invite you to join the group.

 Parents are welcome to post pictures taken when visiting RTS on this private page.
 However, do not post pictures of other people’s children on your personal fb page without parent permission.

 Because Rock Tree Sky is a small program without a receptionist and we are committed to modeling full engagement with your children, please contact us only in emergency during program hours.
 Mentors will check messages during pick-up times to communicate any changes in transportation plans.

 Messages can be left for mentors via voicemail, text, or email.
 If you wish to confer with one of your child’s mentors, please schedule an appointment in advance.

 Rock Tree Sky does have an admissions coordinator, Naphtalie.
 Any messages regarding admissions questions can be directed towards firstname.lastname@example.org

 MENTOR RESPONSE TIME TO MESSAGES